Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment

-Generally, the MCVT problem can be divided into two stages \citep{holla2025review}: \textbf{(i) the intra-camera process}, which detects and tracks vehicles within the same camera view across consecutive frames; and \textbf{(ii) the inter-camera process}, which associates vehicle identities across different camera FOVs.
+Generally, the MCVT problem can be divided into two stages \citep{holla2025review}: \textit{(i) the intra-camera process}, which detects and tracks vehicles within the same camera view across consecutive frames; and \textit{(ii) the inter-camera process}, which associates vehicle identities across different camera FOVs.
 A major challenge in MCVT arises from the small inter-class variability and large intra-class variability among vehicle identities.
 The same vehicle can appear dramatically different under varying lighting conditions, viewpoints, or occlusions, which complicates cross-camera matching.
 Conversely, vehicles of the same model often exhibit only subtle appearance differences, making re-identification difficult even for humans\citep{tang2019cityflow}.
-Luckily, in recent years, many researchers have developed different methods to address those challenges e.g.\citep{liu2021citywin,qian2020electricity,yang2022citywin}, achieving promising accuracy and establishing a solid theoretical foundation for the MCVT task.
-However, most of existing approaches rely on complex deep neural network or multi-stage algorithmic pipelines—-such as performing heavy offline re-matching after single-camera tracking or combining outputs from multiple tracking algorithms \citep{li2022multi}.
-Those designs take high computational cost and restrict these methods to offline operation.
-Moreover, when the system scales to a city-wide deployment with numerous cameras, the computational burden increases rapidly.
-For the intra-camera process, it increase linearly but the inter-camera identity association will increase quadratically.
-This inherent growth significantly limits both the\textbf{ real-time performance and the scalability} of existing MCVT systems, resulting in a persistent gap between academic research and real-world implementation.
+Luckily, in recent years, many researchers have developed different methods to address those challenges e.g.\citep{liu2021citywin,qian2020electricity,yang2022citywin,lin2025cityscalemulticameravehicletracking,lin2025ablation}, achieving promising accuracy and establishing a solid theoretical foundation for the MCVT task.
+However, most of existing approaches rely on complex deep neural network or multi-stage algorithmic pipelines-such as performing computationally heavy offline re-matching after single-camera tracking, some researches even combining outputs from multiple tracking algorithms for accuracy \citep{li2022multi}.
+Such approaches take high computational cost and would be limited to offline operations, usually long after a traffic event has occurred.
+Moreover, when the system needs to scale up to a city-wide deployment with large numbers of cameras, the computational burden massively increases for the intra-camera process, it increases linearly but the inter-camera identity association will increase quadratically.
+Those above challenges limits in both the real-time performance and the scalability of existing MCVT systems.
+Overall, there is a substantial gap between academic research and real-world implementation of MCVT framework.